-With these easy-to-install add-ons, Gmail seamlessly integrates with popular tools and services, like WiseStamp’s email signature.
+With these easy-to-install add-ons, Gmail seamlessly integrates with popular tools and services, like our own Gmail email signature extension.
 Other great perks include GChat, Gmail’s built-in instant messaging service, and translation of foreign language email content.

-2. The 2nd best free email client, Yahoo!
+2. Yahoo!, the 2nd best free email client,

 Storage Capacity: 1 Terabyte